Deputy Minister (horse)

 Deputy Minister (May 17, 1979 – September 10, 2004) was a Canadian-bred Thoroughbred horse racing Champion.
-At age two, he won eight out of his nine starts and was voted both the Sovereign and Eclipse Awards for Champion 2-Year-Old in Canada and the United States respectively.
+At age two, he won eight out of his nine starts and was voted the winner of both the Sovereign and Eclipse Awards for Champion 2-Year-Old in Canada and the United States, respectively.
 He also received Canada's Sovereign Award for Horse of the Year.
 Although his three-year-old campaign was restricted by injury, Deputy Minister rebounded at age four with several major wins.

 Retired to stud in 1984, Deputy Minister became an outstanding sire, leading the North American sire list in 1997 and 1998.
 His most famous offspring were Hall of Fame fillies Go For Wand and Open Mind, Belmont Stakes winner Touch Gold and Breeders' Cup Classic winner Awesome Again.
 Deputy Minister was inducted into the Canadian Horse Racing Hall of Fame in 1988.

 Background

 Deputy Minister was a dark bay horse with a small white star on his forehead.
 He was bred in Ontario by Centurion Farms, owned by Mort and Marjoh Levy.
 He was sired by Vice Regent, a full brother to Canadian Champion Viceregal.
 Although Viceregal was the better racehorse, Vice Regent proved to be the better sire, leading the Canadian sire list 13 times.
 Both horses were by leading sire Northern Dancer and out of the talented racemare Victoria Regina, who was closely related to several Canadian champions including Victoria Park and Canadiana.
 Deputy Minister's dam Mint Copy was claimed by the Levys for only $6,250 and went on to become a stakes-placed racehorse.
 She also came from a distinguished female family.

 Deputy Minister originally raced for the Levys, who sold a half interest to Kinghaven Farms during the colt's two-year-old campaign.
 Due Process Stables purchased a half interest in the colt in January 1982 for a reported $6 million, then became the horse's sole owner during 1983.
 Deputy Minister was trained by Bill Marko for his first six races as a two-year-old before he was moved to the barn of John J. Tammaro Jr. In 1983, Reynaldo Nobles became his new trainer.